ised-isde-canada/keycloak-load-testing/README.md

 - Scala Build Tool (sbt) which can be downloaded using the [Homebrew](https://docs.brew.sh/Installation) command `brew install sbt` on Linux/Unix systems or by following the steps found on the [scala-sbt website](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Windows.html) for Windows.

-_NOTE: This version of sbt requires JDK8 or JDK11 to be installed in order to execute._
+_NOTE: This version of sbt requires java versions 8 or 11 to be installed in order to execute._

-## Running this test scenario
+## Test Scenario Configurations

+### Sbt Proxy Bypass

-_NOTE: The following steps are required in order to run this utility on a governement workstation._
+_NOTE: The following steps are required in order to run this utility on your ISED workstation._

 - Open the `sbtconfig.txt` file located in the `Program Files (x86)/sbt/conf` folder.

-- Append the following at the end of the file by replacing the [Proxy Host] and [Proxy Port] with the address and port number found in your manual proxy setup.
+- Append the following at the end of the file by replacing the [Proxy Host] and [Proxy Port] with the address and port number found in your _Manual proxy setup_ (details for which can be found by clicking _Start > Settings > Network & Internet_ then accessing the _Proxy_ tab on the left hand side of the screen).

 ```
 -Dsbt.log.format=true